developerfab/arithmetic/README.md

 # Arithmetic

-This is an example about how to generate a private gem.
+This is an example about how to generate a private gem, **this isn't the official repository of `arithmetic` gem, it's only an example about hot to create a gem**.
 This gem contain tha basic arithmetic operations.
 If you want to use it you should:

 ## Build the gem: